bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 The animation above shows the supported tool actions, highlighting mouse actions with a circle around the cursor and key strokes by showing the pressed keys.
-The supported actions include:
+The ``PolyDrawTool`` can **Add**, **Move** and **Delete** patches and multi-lines:

-* Draw polygon/multi-line: Click and hold the mouse button then drag the mouse to a new location and finalize the line by releasing the mouse button.
-To add further vertices hold the SHIFT key and drag the mouse cursor to another position.
+Add patch/multi-line

-* Select polygon/multi-line: Tap on an existing polygon/multi-line.
-To
+  Double tap to add the first vertex, then use tap to add each subsequent vertex, to finalize the draw action double tap to insert the final vertex or press the ESC key.

-  select multiple hold SHIFT key while tapping.
+Move patch/multi-line

-* Add polygon/multi-line vertices: Select an existing polygon/multi-line, hold SHIFT key, then drag the mouse to a new position, a new vertex will be inserted after the last vertex on the selected polygon/multi-line.
+  Tap and drag an existing patch/multi-line, the point will be dropped once you let go of the mouse button.

-* Delete polygon/multi-line: Select one or more polygons/multi-lines
+Delete patch/multi-line
-  then press DELETE key to delete them.
+  Tap a patch/multi-line to select it then press BACKSPACE key while the mouse is within the plot area.

 .. bokeh-plot:: docs/user_guide/examples/tools_poly_draw.py
     :source-position: none